mmagnus/rna-tools/README.md

   --inplace             in place edit the file! [experimental,
                         only for get_rnapuzzle_ready, delete, --get-ss, --get-seq, --edit-pdb] --mutate MUTATE       mutate residues,
+                        e.g.,
+                              --mutate "A:1A+2A+3A+4A,B:1A"
-                         e.g. A:1A+2A+3A+4A,B:1A to mutate the first nucleotide of the A chain to Adenine etc and the first nucleotide of the B chain --edit EDIT           edit 'A:6>B:200', 'A:2-7>B:2-7' --rename-chain RENAME_CHAIN
+                        to mutate to adenines the first four nucleotides of the chain A and the first nucleotide of the chain B --edit EDIT           edit 'A:6>B:200', 'A:2-7>B:2-7' --rename-chain RENAME_CHAIN
                         edit 'A>B' to rename chain A to chain B